 H.A.
 Pfohl Awards (student and faculty) The H. A. Pfohl Awards were established by the children of a long-time trustee of Salem.
 The Pfohl Awards are given annually in two categories: $500 to a senior student who exemplifies strong campus citizenship, moral character, loyalty, and effective service to the College; and $1,000 to a faculty member who has demonstrated sound service, loyalty, moral character, and effective teaching.

 Salem Distinguished Professor Every five years, the College names the Salem Distinguished Professor, an honor given to a tenured, full-time faculty member who holds the rank of associate or full professor and who has served the College for at least five years.
 The criteria for the award are teaching excellence, scholarship, leadership, and service to the College community.

-Katherine B. Rondthaler Awards In 1951, the Salem College Alumnae Association established the Katherine B. Rondthaler awards, honoring the wife of Salem’s 12th president.
-These awards recognize students for outstanding creative expression in art, music, choreography, poetry and prose.
+Katherine B. Rondthaler Awards In 1951, the Salem College Alumnae Association established the Katherine B. Rondthaler awards, honoring the wife of Salem’s twelfth president.
+These awards recognize students for outstanding creative expression in art, music, choreography, poetry, and prose.